florae123/taxi-simulator-lab/README.md

 # 2 Configure the needed services and apply changes to the Node-RED flow

+1. Copy the existing Node-RED flow into the Node-RED instance

+IoT
 1. Create a new application token in IoT
 2. Insert the application token into the IoT node inside the Node-RED flow

 # 3 Basic Git Command line instructions